alicezhang955/AZ-Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+# Lab 2 Part 2 WRITEUP

+Celestial Clock provides real time moon location and moon phase about the horizon based on the viewer's current location.
+It does this by calculating the Moon's azimuth and altitude data at the current time and longitude/latitude (calculated by the pi's IP address).

+This code was utilized open source examples from https://ocefpaf.github.io/python4oceanographers/blog/2013/10/21/moon_ephem/ and https://michelanders.blogspot.com/2011/01/moon-phases-with-pyephem.html for azimuth, altitude, and lunation calculations.
+ChatGPT was also used for debugging pyephem, geoip2 packages as well as the cleanup() function.

+Below is a video demonstrating Celestial Clock's features by showing the moon's phase and 24-hour trajectory at several dates.